 Barry received his MBA in Finance from Long Island University in 1980 and a BBA degree from Bernard M. Baruch College, City University of New York in 1975.

-Kendra received her BA in International Relations from Northwest Nazarene University in 2007.
+Kendra earned a BA in International Relations from Northwest Nazarene University and spent several years working in foreign policy in Washington, DC before joining Stillwater.
 In addition to her work at Stillwater, she also operates a portrait photography business – Kendra Joy Photography.
-Kendra lives in Portland, Oregon with her husband and daughter, and their red heeler.
+Kendra lives in Portland, Oregon with her husband and daughter and their red heeler.

 Sid White has over 40 years of experience in engineering, procurement, and construction operations in the oil and gas industry.
 He has served in multiple engineering and management functions including as a plant manager, project manager, process engineering department manager, and project engineer.
 Sid has been responsible for the design, specification, scheduling, cost control, and start-up of facilities such as centrifugal and reciprocating compressor stations, gas processing plant modifications, and gas storage fields.
 He also provides engineering and project management consulting services to the construction industry.
 Sid is skilled in the assessment of technical issues and project management performance of owners and construction contractors on engineering, procurement, and construction contracts for process plant and industrial projects.

 Sid earned his BS in Petroleum Engineering and MS in Chemical Petroleum Refining Engineering from Colorado School of Mines, and an M.B.A., University of Colorado.

 David Wilshin has been an attorney for more than four decades and General Counsel for Stillwater Associates since the early days of the company in the late 1990s.
 Dave’s experience includes transactions and litigation.
 His practice areas have spanned business, corporate, and commercial real estate matters.
 Early in his career he spent seven years as a prosecutor for the Orange County District Attorney’s Office in California.